 In September 2005, The Green Bus became a company in its own right.
 The following year saw the service spread to other schools within the King Edward VI Foundation, leading to a total of 19 services.

-The Green Bus continues to grow and now operates local bus services, private hires and rail replacements.
+The Green Bus continues to grow and also operates private hires and rail replacements.